Skip to Main Content

 c.
 A sheriff shall charge no fee for issuing or renewing a permit to a service member, a retired or honorably discharged military veteran, a law enforcement officer as defined by Section 36-30-20, or an honorably retired law enforcement officer eligible for a card under Section 36-21-9.

 (2)a.
-The fee for a lifetime concealed carry permit shall be three hundred dollars ($300).
-If an individual applies for a lifetime carry permit within one year after the expiration date of an otherwise valid pistol permit possessed by that individual, or the expiration of any extended renewal period offered by the sheriff, whichever is later, the fee for the lifetime carry permit shall be reduced by an amount equal to the fee paid for the expired permit at the time that expired permit was issued.
+The lifetime concealed carry permit fee shall be three hundred dollars ($300).
+Suppose an individual applies for a lifetime carry permit within one year after the expiration date of an otherwise valid pistol permit possessed by that individual or the expiration of any extended renewal period offered by the sheriff, whichever is later.
+In that case, the fee for the lifetime carry permit shall be reduced by an amount equal to the fee paid for the expired permit at the time that the expired permit was issued.

 b.
-Notwithstanding paragraph a., the fee for a lifetime concealed carry permit shall be one hundred fifty dollars ($150) if the applicant is 60 years of age or older at the time of application.
+Notwithstanding paragraph a., the lifetime concealed carry permit fee shall be one hundred fifty dollars ($150) if the applicant is 60 years of age or older at the time of application.

 c.
 A sheriff shall charge no fee for issuing or renewing a lifetime carry permit to a service member, a retired or honorably discharged military veteran, a law enforcement officer as defined by Section 36-30-20, or an honorably retired law enforcement officer eligible for a card under Section 36-21-9.

 (3)a.
-Eighty percent of the fees for a lifetime carry permit shall be distributed to the sheriff of the county of residence of the applicant, to be used for the administration of the concealed carry permit application process and other law enforcement purposes.
-The remaining 20 percent shall be distributed to the Alabama State Law Enforcement Agency, to be used for the administration of the state firearms prohibited person database and for other law enforcement purposes.
+Eighty percent of the fees for a lifetime carry permit shall be distributed to the sheriff of the applicant's county of residence to administer the concealed carry permit application process and other law enforcement purposes.
+The remaining 20 percent shall be distributed to the Alabama State Law Enforcement Agency to administer the state firearms prohibited person database and other law enforcement purposes.

 b.
-Notwithstanding paragraph a., beginning October 1, 2024, the agency may use these funds only for the administration of the state firearms prohibited person database.
+Notwithstanding paragraph a., beginning October 1, 2024, the agency may use these funds only to administer the state firearms prohibited person database.

-(4) Each sheriff shall ensure that all fees set forth within this section are properly distributed pursuant to this section on a quarterly basis.
+(4) Each sheriff shall ensure that all fees set forth within this section are appropriately distributed under this section quarterly.

-(5) Each sheriff shall prepare a report on the number of permits issued and renewed within the county, and shall include a detailed accounting of fees and their distribution.
+(5) Each sheriff shall prepare a report on the number of permits issued and renewed within the county, including a detailed accounting of fees and their distribution.
 A sheriff, upon request, shall provide a copy of this report to the Alabama State Law Enforcement Agency or the Legislative Services Agency.

-(g)(1) A permittee who changes his or her permanent address shall report that change of address to the sheriff of the county of his or her new residence within 30 days.
+(g)(1) A permittee who changes his or her permanent address shall report that change of address to the county sheriff of his or her new residence within 30 days.
 Failure by an individual with a valid concealed carry permit or lifetime carry permit to report the change of address as directed by this subdivision shall result in the permit being subject to revocation.

-(2) A permittee who loses the physical permit or who has his or her physical permit stolen shall report that lost or stolen permit to the sheriff of the county of his or her residence within 30 days.
+(2) A permittee who loses the physical permit or has his or her physical permit stolen shall report that lost or stolen permit to the county sheriff of his or her residence within 30 days.

-(3) If a permittee changes his or her permanent address, loses his or her concealed carry permit, has his or her concealed carry permit stolen, or desires to replace a damaged concealed carry permit, and requests a new physical permit prior to the expiration date of the concealed carry permit, upon receipt of request and a fee not to exceed twenty-five dollars ($25), the sheriff of the county of residence shall issue a permit in the same manner as provided in subdivision (e)(2).
+(3) If a permittee changes his or her permanent address, loses his or her concealed carry permit, has his or her concealed carry permit stolen, or desires to replace a damaged concealed carry permit, and requests a new physical license before the expiration date of the concealed carry permit, upon receipt of request and a fee not to exceed twenty-five dollars ($25), the sheriff of the county of residence shall issue a license in the same manner as provided in subdivision (e)(2).

 b.
-If the sheriff of the county of residence of a permittee becomes aware that a permittee is prohibited from purchasing or possessing a pistol or firearm under federal or state law, or otherwise concludes that the permittee should not possess a concealed carry or lifetime carry permit based on the factors provided for issuance under subsection (c), the sheriff shall revoke the permit.
+If the sheriff of the county of residence of a permittee becomes aware that a permittee is prohibited from purchasing or possessing a pistol or firearm under federal or state law or otherwise concludes that the permittee should not maintain a concealed carry or lifetime carry permit based on the factors provided for issuance under subsection (c), the sheriff shall revoke the license.

 c.
 Immediately upon revocation of a permit, the sheriff shall send notice of that revocation to the individual whose permit was revoked.
-The notice delivered to the individual shall be in written form, but an additional copy may also be delivered in an electronic form.
+The notice delivered to the individual shall be written, but an additional copy may also be provided electronically.
 The notice shall include all of the following:

 1. The name of the individual whose permit has been revoked.